-As a sci-fi writer and lover I grew up watching a lot of sci-fi shows.
+As a sci-fi writer and lover, I grew up watching a lot of sci-fi shows.
 I was a Trekkie before it was a word.
-Since I started writing I find myself more aware of bloopers in film.
+Since I started writing, I find myself more aware of bloopers in film.
 For instance, my wife and I were surprised to find a new disaster movie on Amazon we hadn’t seen before called San Andreas: Mega Quake.
 It was made by Asylum this year.
-It’s full of action and the acting is pretty good, considering past Asylum movies we’ve watch (sorry, guys, no scantly clad women in this movie).
+It’s full of action, and the acting is pretty good, considering past Asylum movies we’ve watched (sorry, guys, no scantily clad women in this movie).
 It starts out right after the big one hit California, a 12.7 earthquake.
 But it’s not over yet, a bigger one is coming within 7 hours that will send half of the state into the ocean.

 The second blooper?
 Well, when the main character picked up his ex and started racing through Berkely, the time remaining was 7 hours.
-They almost crash into a truck during the quake and passed out.
-When they came to later the show stated it was 5 hours to the mega quake.
-Later, after they got to their destination the show showed 6 hours.
+They almost crashed into a truck during the quake and passed out.
+When they came to later, the show stated it was 5 hours to the mega quake.
+Later, after they got to their destination, the show showed 6 hours.

 And don’t get me started on how long 4 hours till the quake lasted with everything that was going on.

 Asylum needs a new continuity person because whoever they have now don’t seem to be paying attention.